felipec/good-taste/README.md

 }
 ```

-in [part 1].

-We then explore how a real library (GLib) does it and improve it to:
+In [part 2] we then explore how a real library (GLib) does it and improve it to:

 ```c
 GSList *g_slist_remove_link(GSList *list, GSList *link)